Propranolol: Other uses

+Propranolol and other beta blockers may be useful in the treatment of aggression and agitation in contexts like people with schizophrenia or psychosis, brain injuries, and intellectual disabilities.

 Propranolol may be used to treat severe infantile hemangiomas (IHs).
 This treatment shows promise as being superior to corticosteroids when treating IHs.
 Extensive clinical case evidence and a small controlled trial support its efficacy.

 Propranolol is useful in the treatment of acute cardiovascular toxicity (e.g. in overdose) caused by sympathomimetics like amphetamine, methamphetamine, cocaine, ephedrine, and pseudoephedrine, including reducing elevations in heart rate and blood pressure caused by these agents.
 Other beta blockers are also used.
 However, the controversial yet possible phenomenon of "unopposed α-stimulation" with administration of selective beta blockers to block non-selective sympathomimetics potentially makes dual alpha-1 and beta blockers like labetalol and carvedilol more favorable for such purposes than selective beta blockers like propranolol.
 The rate of unopposed α-stimulation with selective beta blockers has been reported to be 0.4%, whereas no cases of unopposed α-stimulation have been reported with dual alpha and beta blockers like labetalol.

 Available forms

-Propranolol is available in the form of 10, 20, 40, 60, and 80 mg (as propranolol hydrochloride) oral tablets, among other formulations.
+Propranolol is available as propranolol hydrochloride tablets and capsules.

 Contraindications

 Contraindications of propranolol include cardiogenic shock, sinus bradycardia (slow heart rate; <60 beats/minute), heart block greater than first degree, bronchial asthma, overt heart failure, and known hypersensitivity to propranolol.
 Other contraindications include reversible airway diseases, particularly asthma or chronic obstructive pulmonary disease (COPD), sick sinus syndrome, atrioventricular block (second- or third-degree), circulatory shock, and severe hypotension (low blood pressure).

-Propranolol should be used with caution in people with: